thejpster/website/content/blog/blog-2025-09-28/index.md

 ## But what is an RTOS?

-Any Operating System whichi provides Real-Time guarantees is an RTOS.
+Any Operating System which provides Real-Time guarantees is an RTOS.
 Any by real-time guarantees, I mean you can assign a priority to each task, and have some measurable upper bound for how long an input to the system will take to be processed.
 Windows 11, for example, is not a real-time operating system, because when you press a key on the keyboard there is literally no way of predicting when the computer might respond to that key press.
 If the input was "pressing the brake pedal" and the output was "activating the vehicle's brake system", you can see how that might be an issue.

 Generally to do this, an RTOS will provide mechanisms for: